 Darbin Orvar created a step-by-step video for building a small, low-cost gazebo in her dad’s garden that is actually targeting people who aren’t carpenters… or may not be great with their hands.
 She uses hand tools in the video – not HGTV-grade super tools that need their own area of the yard to operate.
 Just something simple.

 The video includes a trip to the local Lowe’s Store.
-She also talks about her hammering skills (great opportunity to teach, share techniques, recommend gloves, hammers, and maybe even something to combat the calluses that will inevitably result from spending one day as a construction worker).
+She also talks about her hammering skills (great opportunity to teach, share techniques, and recommend gloves, hammers, and maybe even something to combat the calluses that will inevitably result from spending one day as a construction worker).